 Do adult teeth benefit from fluoride treatments?

 Fluoride benefits people of all ages in two ways.
-Studies have clearly shown that fluoride in an adult’s mouth when decay is forming can stop the stop it make the tooth’s surface more resistant to future acid attacks.
+Studies have shown that fluoride in an adult’s mouth when decay is forming can stop it, making the tooth’s surface more resistant to future acid attacks.
 Also, fluoride in saliva provides a reservoir of fluoride ions that can be incorporated into the tooth surface to prevent decay.

 Is fluoride in tap water safe to drink?